hpk42/muacrypt/doc/mutt.rst

 Creating an muacrypt account
 ----------------------------

-First, you need to add a new muacrypt Account.
-All muacrypt state is typically kept in ``$HOME/.config/muacrypt``.
+First, you need to add a new muacrypt Account to keep the Autocrypt state for incoming and outgoing mails and keys.
+Muacrypt of all accounts is kept in ``$HOME/.config/muacrypt`` by default.

 Because we are working with your existing mutt/pgp integration for being able to decrypt messages it's a good idea to not use muacrypt's default account-creation because this would happen